Starmer criticises Badenoch as she claims PM is ‘irrelevant’ on world stage

 The Prime Minister slapped down Mrs Badenoch’s dismissal of him as “irrelevant” on the global stage as she launched a barbed attack on Sir Keir while he gave a statement on the two international events to the Commons.

-Her tone was rebuked by one of her own backbenchers, who admitted he could have the whip withdrawn for his criticism.
+Her tone was rebuked by one of her own backbenchers, who admitted he could have the whip withdrawn for his criticism, though the Tory leader later said she did not plan to take action over it.

 Mrs Badenoch had said: “He has evaded Prime Minister’s Questions for two weeks, only to come here to tell us what we already heard on the news.
 This is a weak statement from a weak Prime Minister which can be characterised in two words; ‘noises off’.”